Mchawrab-mhd/fullstack-challenge/README.md

   - `maxSq` (integer): Maximum building square footage.
   - `propertyType` (string): Type of building use ('none', 'Multi Family', 'Single Family', etc.).
 - **Response:** Returns properties that match the specified criteria.

+### Bonus Optimization

+One optimization that can help improve the performance of the application under increased data loads is implementing server-side pagination.
+Currently, the application fetches and displays all properties at once, which can lead to performance issues as the dataset grows.
+By implementing server-side pagination, the application can retrieve and display data in smaller, more manageable chunks, reducing the load on both the server and the client-side rendering.
+This approach can enhance the responsiveness of the application and improve the overall user experience.

+### Additional Feature

+To enhance the user experience while searching for properties, a useful feature would be to implement autocomplete or predictive search functionality for the "Full Address" input field.
+This feature would provide users with suggestions or predictions as they type, based on existing property addresses in the database.
+Implementing a sleek and intuitive design for this autocomplete feature can significantly improve the usability of the search functionality.